Talcum Powder Lawsuit

 Ovarian Cancer and Talcum Powder

 Ovarian cancer is a disease that causes abnormal cells to divide uncontrollably and destroy tissue in the ovaries, a female reproductive organ.
-There are 3 types of cells found in the ovary.
+There are three types of cells found in the ovary.
 Each of these cells can grow into a tumor:

 • Epithelial tumors start from the cells that cover the outer surface of the ovary.
 Most ovarian tumors are epithelial cell tumors.